 Eight-year old Min Thu Soe naps on the lone mattress the family has in their home.
 He is mute and does not attend school.
 He communicates with his family through a series of hand gestures.

 Two fish from the previous day's catch sit by the back door of their house.
-The back room consists of gaping holes and wooden boards haphazardly pieced together.
+The back room consists of wooden boards haphazardly pieced together with loose boards and gaping holes.

 Win Yu and Sang Yu left Burma for Thailand over 20 years ago in search of better economic conditions.
-Even with a work permit, they struggle to support their three children on a monthly salary of $156 USD.
+Even with a work permit, they struggle to support their three children on a monthly salary of 5,000 Baht ($156 USD).
+They both work 12-hour nightly shifts at a rubber plantation and odd jobs during the day.

-In the morning, rubber is collected in pans and rolled into sheets by hand.
-The sheets are flattened by metal rolling machines, left to dry in the sun and later sold at the market
+Afterwards, the rubber is collected in pans and rolled into sheets by hand.
+The sheets are compressed by metal rolling machines and left to dry in the sun.
+The sheets are later sold at the market.

 Seven-year-old Soe Myat Min, right, waits for his teacher to grade his assignment.
 He and his younger brother attend a school for Burmese migrants near their house.

-During their school lunch break, the children walk home to eat.
+During their lunch break at school, the children walk home to eat.
 Lunch is only provided by the school for the nursery students.
 Older students must bring their own lunch.

-The oldest son, Myoe Oo Twen, lost three fingers while playing around machinery at the rubber plantation where his parents work.
-Due to financial problems, he was forced to quit school this year to work with his parents.
+The oldest son, Myoe Oo Twen, lost three fingers in one of the rolling machines at the rubber plantation where his parents work.
+After his accident, his parent’s stopped brining the children to work, and Myoe would watch the other children at night.
+Due to financial problems, he was forced to quit school earlier this year to work with his parents.

 Despite their hectic work schedule, both parents try to be home with the children as much as possible.

 Win Yu has a Burmese passport and a work permit, which allows him to legally work in Thailand.
-Despite the permit, he often isn’t paid the standard wage because he is a migrant.
+Despite the permit, he often isn’t paid the standard wage for the side jobs he works because he is a migrant.

-“I want my sons to be educated persons like my parents wanted us but we had no choice," explains San Yu.
-She hopes to send them back to Burma to study in March 2014.
+“There are many difficulties,” explains San Yu.
+“I want my sons to be educated persons like my parents wanted us but we had no choice.
+We have to send them back to Burma.”
+She and her husband hope to send their children back to Burma to study in March 2014.